Invitations to read the Bible abound at the beginning of a New Year.

 All of our New Year’s resolutions to read the Bible more aren’t really sticking.

-By February most of those attempting reading plans are seriously struggling or have given up all together.
+By February most of those attempting reading plans are seriously struggling or have given up altogether.

 What if this year, we each made a point to gently encourage the sisters in Christ God has placed in our path to regularly feast on God’s Word?